rxue/learning-dirary/books/programming/practical-coding/tdd/growing-object-oriented-software-guided-by-tests/README.md

 ### Develop from the Inputs to the Outputs
 ### Unit-Test Behavior, Not Methods
+> Many developers who adopt TDD find their early tests hard to understand when they revisit them later, and one common mistake is thinking about testing methods.
+A test called testBidAccepted() tells us what it does, but not what it’s for.

+Tests should be driven by the behavior other than the concrete implementation!!!

 ### Tuning the Cycle
 **tips**
 more integration tests needed in case

 * unhandled exception
 * unexpected system failure
+## Chapter 6: Object-Oriented Style
+### Desiging for Maintainability
+#### High levels of abstraction
+> We can get more done if we program by combining components of useful functionality rather than manipulating variables and control flow